pacmanjs/pacmanjs.github.io/README.md

   * High score tracking to chase your personal best 🏆
   * Power Pellets to turn the tables on the ghosts\! 💪
   * Responsive design for desktop and mobile 📱
-  * Retro pixel-art graphics and iconic sound effects 👾
+  * Retro pixel-art graphics 👾

 ## 🚀 Getting Started